xyf2002/COMN-notes/operating_systems/Overview.md

 - [[W2N1 - OS Structure|Types of OS]]
 	- [[W2N1 - OS Structure#Monolithic OS|Monolithic]]: all OS operations occur within one kernel.
 Pros: low cost as no overhead from switching between components.
 Cons: difficult to maintain or modify.
 Used widely.
 Can be extended using kernel modules, which are compiled in or loaded at execution time.
 	- [[W2N1 - OS Structure#Layered OS|Layered]]: many layers, each presenting an interface to the layer above.
 Pros: each layer can be independently verified.
-Cons: The hierarchical structure doesn't hold, crossing layers has a cost.
+Cons: The hierarchical structure doesn't hold, and crossing layers has a cost.
 Most OSes uses a hardware abstraction layer, otherwise sees little use.
 	- [[W2N1 - OS Structure#Microkernel OS|Microkernel]]: kernel contains only the very basics: virtual memory, security, communication.
 Everything else is run in userspace.
 Pros: components are isolated, easy to extend or customise.
 Cons: worse performance as kernel boundary is crossed more frequently.
 - [[W2N2 - Devices|Devices]] are every peripheral that isn't the CPU or main memory
 	- Can use **IO ports** which need privileged instructions to interact